 A center actively involved in numerous research, community programs and training activities designed to promote quality learning environments for young children.
 It is located at The University of Texas Health Science Center at Houston (UTHSC-H).

 CIS (Communities In Schools)

-Communities In Schools (CIS) is a stay-in-school program sponsored by the Texas Legislature.
-CIS uses a case management model to prevent dropouts, help students stay in school, successfully learn, and prepare for life.
+A stay-in-school program sponsored by the Texas Legislature.
+CIS uses a case management model to prevent dropouts, help students stay in school, learn successfully, and prepare for life

 CLEP (College-Level Examination Program)

-The College-Level Examination Program, administered by the College Board, gives students the opportunity to receive college credit for what they already know by earning qualifying scores on any of 34 examinations.
+A program, administered by the College Board, that gives students the opportunity to receive college credit for what they already know by earning qualifying scores on any of 34 examinations

 CRT (Criterion Referenced Test)

-Criterion referenced tests determine whether examinees have achieved a predetermined level of mastery of a skill or knowledge of a specific content area.
+Tests that determine whether examinees have achieved a predetermined level of mastery of a skill or knowledge of a specific content area

 CSH (Coordinated School Health)